 The Jaqua Foundation Chair

-She was principal guest conductor of the BBC National Orchestra & Chorus of Wales (the first female conductor to hold a title role with a BBC orchestra).
+Zhang previously served as Principal Guest Conductor of the BBC National Orchestra & Chorus of Wales, the first female conductor to hold a titled role with a BBC orchestra.
 In 2002, she won first prize in the Maazel-Vilar Conductor's Competition.
-She was appointed the New York Philharmonic’s assistant conductor in 2002, subsequently becoming associate conductor and the first holder of the Arturo Toscanini Chair.
+She was appointed New York Philharmonic’s Assistant Conductor in 2002, subsequently becoming their Associate Conductor and the first holder of the Arturo Toscanini Chair.